 There is a Taniwha on its way with teeth of silver and gold.

-Naida exploded into the public notice when she insisted on greeting people with the words “Kia Ora” within her employment at the telephone exchange.
-Despite the public furore, Naida refused to apologise for her reo and her use of the indigenous language of this land.
+Naida exploded into public notice when she insisted on greeting people with the words “Kia Ora” during her employment at the telephone exchange.
+Despite the public furore, Naida refused to apologise for her reo and use of this land's indigenous language.

-Defence of her reo was the first example of her tenacity in her defence of te Reo me ōna tikanga.
+The defence of her reo was the first example of her tenacity in her defence of Te Reo me ōna tikanga.

 If ever you need someone to “have your back”, call Naida.
-Should you need a friend, support or the warrior woman, Naida will front up to lead the charge.
-However, Naida like her ancestors has that innate wisdom and the ability to bring a peaceful resolution and spiritual guidance to those concerned.
+Naida will lead the charge if you need a friend, support or warrior woman.
+However, like her ancestors, Naida has that innate wisdom and the ability to bring a peaceful resolution and spiritual guidance to those concerned.
 She is the friend who gives confidence at your bedside when confusion over cultural matters prevails.
 She is the guiding hand when people reach the depths of despair from health service providers that may involve death or long-term disability.
-Naida dares to seek the solutions that empower whānau to make informed decisions about their health care.
+Naida dares to seek solutions that empower whānau to make informed decisions about their health care.
 She will negotiate between Pākehā misunderstanding and misuse of power but also for Māori confusion or fatalistic approach to Oranga.
 Naida is the powerful, honest leader who portrays “Te Tū o te Ariki”.

-Naida’s stance and commitment to te Reo me ōna tikanga have been the shining light of leadership in education, as a teacher, and then in Health.
-She does this with great aroha for her people and does acknowledge her humble beginnings and her whakapapa.
+Naida’s stance and commitment to Te Reo me ōna tikanga have been the shining light of educational leadership, as a teacher, and Health.
+She does this with great aroha for her people and acknowledges her humble beginnings and whakapapa.